narasha263/Machine-Learning/README.md

 # MACHINE LEARNING CASE STUDY WORK..RAT
-Using the given dataset on insurance attached, carry out

 1. Exploratory data analysis (EDA)

 2. Use Linear regression to train your data on and get evaluation aspects in terms of MAE, RMSE, and MSE.